 Introduction

-Frontier or new technologies and traditional knowledge are important working areas and initiatives to address global challenges in environment and sustainable development.
+New technologies and traditional knowledge are important working areas and initiatives to address global challenges in environment and sustainable development.
 Technology and knowledge are important working areas in UN programmes and agencies and MEAs, including UNEP, UNESCO, UNFCCC and CBD, particularly implementation of the Kunming-Montreal Global Biodiversity Framework.
-Both frontier technology and traditional ecological knowledge (TEK) are contributing to wetland conservation, restoration, management and wise use.
+Both new technology and traditional knowledge are contributing to wetland conservation, restoration, management and wise use.
 Scientific knowledge and indigenous and local knowledge are integral parts of knowledge systems.
 Modern science-based technology and traditional knowledge are inseparable in long-term human development and both vital to build a harmonious relationship with nature.
 Resolution VII.19 on Guidelines for international cooperation under the Convention on Wetlands indicates that the Convention will increase its efforts to share knowledge (traditional, indigenous, and more recently derived technologies and methods) among Contracting Parties.
 Traditional knowledge and technology are targets of the Fifth Strategic Plan of the Convention.
-The draft resolution is to call on incorporation and integration of frontier technology and TEK in wetland conservation, restoration, management, and wise and sustainable use.
+The draft resolution is to call on incorporation and integration of frontier technology and traditional knowledge in wetland conservation, restoration, management, and wise and sustainable use.

 Financial implications of implementation